WWE Draft: Second brand split

 The 2020 draft occurred on the October 9 and 12 episodes of SmackDown and Raw, respectively, between the Raw and SmackDown brands.
 The rules were the same as the previous draft.
 During a media call for NXT TakeOver XXX on August 19, Triple H had said that this draft would also involve the NXT brand, but the official announcement that occurred during the Clash of Champions pay-per-view on September 27 stated that this draft would only be between Raw and SmackDown.
 NXT later established their own women's tag team championship, the NXT Women's Tag Team Championship, thus the WWE Women's Tag Team Championship became only available to Raw and SmackDown.

 The 2021 draft was held during the October 1 and 4 episodes of SmackDown and Raw, respectively, between the Raw and SmackDown brands.
 The rules were mostly the same as the previous two drafts, with the exception that both brands received two picks each round instead of Raw making three and SmackDown only making two.
 Additionally, wrestlers from NXT were eligible to be drafted to either Raw or SmackDown.
-Unlike previous drafts, the results did not immediately go into effect and will instead become effective beginning with the October 22 episode of SmackDown, the day after the Crown Jewel pay-per-view.
+Unlike previous drafts, the results did not immediately go into effect and instead became effective beginning with the October 22 episode of SmackDown, the day after the Crown Jewel pay-per-view.

+A draft was not held in 2022 and brand division became increasingly unclear.
+At WrestleMania 38 in 2022, Roman Reigns won both the WWE Championship and Universal Championship, allowing him to appear on both brands as the Undisputed WWE Universal Champion, although both titles retained their individual lineages.
+Similarly, the Raw and SmackDown tag team titles became the Undisputed WWE Tag Team Championship in May 2022, but also retaining their individual lineages.
+These undisputed titles allowed all members of The Bloodline stable to appear on both brands, which extended to other wrestlers who became involved in their storylines, and even some who were not.
+The 24/7 Championship was also retired in November 2022.
+Also in 2022, both the 205 Live and NXT UK brands were disbanded (although NXT UK is planned for a relaunch as NXT Europe in 2024), with their championships retired, except the NXT UK Heritage Cup, which was transferred to NXT and renamed NXT Heritage Cup.